 With unprecedented growth in Cedar Park, Leander, and Liberty Hill, traffic volumes along US 183 north of Hero Way are projected to increase by 183 percent by 2042.
 The Mobility Authority is extending the existing 183A Toll Road 5.3 miles northward from Hero Way to north of SH 29 in Liberty Hill.
-Together with the associated access ramps, frontage road improvements, and transitions, the project includes 6.6 miles of improvements.
+Together with the associated access ramps, frontage road improvements and transitions, the overall project length will be approximately 6.6 miles.
 Constructing this third phase of 183A Toll will satisfy the demand for additional capacity while improving safety and mobility for residents and commuters.